![]() |

 Option 3, buy from Czech agency www.czech-transport.com

 If your journey starts in Prague, you can also buy from www.czech-transport.com.
-This method always works, but the downside is that (a) you can't buy cheap advance fares through them, only full-flex standard price tickets and (b) of course they add a fee. www.czech-transport.com charge around 71 per person including a bed in a 2-bed sleeper, tickets can be collected from their offices for a booking fee of around 15, or sent to your hotel in Prague or to you at home for a booking fee of around 20-25.
-They may be able to book a deluxe sleeper if you ask them.
+This method always works, but the downside is that (a) you can't buy cheap advance fares through them, only full-flex standard price tickets and (b) of course they add a fee. www.czech-transport.com charge around 90 per person with a bed in a 2-bed sleeper + 15 booking fee, tickets can be collected from their offices or sent to your hotel in Prague or to you at home for an additional fee.
+They can book a deluxe sleeper if you ask them.
 If you use them, feedback would be appreciated.

 -